 Angelo’s pedigree is, in a sense, a narrative of commitment to the Golden–in this case, as UK Goldens conform to the UK Breed Standard, which differs quite a bit from the American Standard.
 More than those things, his pedigree is packed with the greatest Goldens who have ever lived.
-Moreover, at a minimum, the dogs and bitches in the pedigree have hip and eye certifications for many generations.
+Regarding the all-important history of soundness in a given pedigree, at a minimum, the dogs and bitches in the pedigree have hip and eye certifications for many generations.

 This is my rule of thumb.
 Am I breeding not for the money, and certainly not for the setbacks, crises and unforeseen emergencies, but to preserve, sustain and exceed the two individuals I am putting together?
 No one should breed without these goals in mind

 Long before I acquired a well-pedigreed Golden, I had poured through books on the Golden and undergone mentorship by a great Colorado show kennel.
 It was blind luck that I brought Gold Rush Sevilla into Colorado in 1994; see the Gilded Peak page for stories of our early years. .